Insights & Articles

 Why The Environment Is Important

-One important reason to consider an Embedded Single Board Computer would be its deployment environment and its actual intended use.
+One important reason to consider an Embedded Single Board Computers would be its deployment environment and its actual intended use.
 The choice of which device to eventually choose rests squarely on these factors.
 If the device is to be for a non-critical function or project with less importance attached to a system failure, say at home, you may not need an Embedded SBC.
 Therefore, before beginning any project, always weigh the eventual desired outcome against these two factors to arrive at right solution, but for any other application you are going to need an Embedded option.

 Consider Its Performance